Paul Watson (football manager): Bayangol FC career

 Up Pohnpei also led to Watson's next international coaching opportunity: Enkhjin Batsumber read an article about the book and e-mailed Watson to ask if he would be interested in moving to Mongolia's capital Ulaanbaatar to aid in setting up a new team, New Mongol Bayangol FC.
 The purpose of the team was to stand against corruption and to develop young homegrown talent who had very limited opportunities in Mongolian football.
 He moved to the country in late 2013.
 Bayangol FC were entered in the breakaway Mongolian Premier League which operated outside the main Mongolian Football Federation League.
 The formation of the team was part of a reality TV show called Dream Team.

 In 2014, Watson left Mongolia and was replaced as coach by Jack Brazil.

 Watson returned in 2016 as co-owner of Bayangol FC.
 After a restructure in the Mongolian Football Federation, the team won promotion to the official Mongolian Premier League.
 British coach Shadab Iftikhar was appointed as coach but the club was unable to avoid relegation.

 Beyond the pitch, Bayangol provided a safe haven for African footballers who had been trafficked into Mongolia.
 The club fought against the common practice from many clubs in Mongolia at the time of employing African players, intentionally allowing their visas to expire, making them illegal immigrants and then refusing to pay their salaries.
 Bayangol provided housing and a living allowance before assisting these players in leaving the country safely and returning home.

 One Bayangol player, Ochiroo Batbold was approached by a fake football agent who claimed to have secured him a trial for Los Angeles Galaxy.
 The ‘agent’ tricked Ochiroo into transferring around £3,000 which his family had borrowed before disappearing.
 Watson led a successful crowd-funding in the UK which was able to reimburse Ochiroo in full.
 Ochiroo now plays for Mongolian champions Ulaanbaatar City FC.

 In March 2016, Watson helped bring Mongolian player Ganbayar Ganbold to England to spend a month with Barnet FC.
 Ganbayar went on to become the first Mongolian ever to sign a professional contract with a top-flight club in Europe when he signed for Puskás Akadémia in August 2018.

 Watson left Bayangol FC in 2017 and the club is now a youth football club.

 CONIFA World Football Cup 2018

 Watson was the lead organiser and tournament director for the CONIFA World Football Cup 2018 in London for nations, states and peoples not recognised by FIFA.
 The tournament, which was the biggest in non-FIFA football history, included teams such as Tibet, Tuvalu and Matabeleland attracted worldwide media attention from over 100 outlets and was staged at 10 non-league football grounds between 30 May and 9 June 2018.

-The final between Karpatalya and Northern Cyprus was played at Enfield Town FC and attracted a record attendance for the stadium.
+The final between Kárpátalja and Northern Cyprus was played at Enfield Town FC and attracted a record attendance for the stadium.

 After the World Football Cup, Watson became Member Development Director, before leaving CONIFA in January 2020.